ramonasuncion/aurum/README.md

 Aurum is a programming language designed for simplicity and readability.
 It is a high-level, procedural, stack-oriented, interpreted language.

+> [!WARNING]
+> The language is being rewritten improve code clarity while maintaing the same functionality.

 ## Usage

 ```sh